TL;DR

-Electricity is one of, if not the biggest, expense for many Filipino households.
-No thanks to certain house appliances, your household’s monthly electric bills can dent your budget.
-For instance, air conditioning, which consumes the greatest electricity at home at 46%, can undermine your efforts to reduce utility costs.
-Luckily, knowing how much power home appliances use can help drive down your electricity bills.
+Electricity remains the single largest expense for many Filipino households.
+With generation charges reaching record highs in 2026, your monthly electric bills can easily dent your budget.
+For instance, air conditioning remains the heaviest hitter, consuming roughly 54% of a home’s energy.
+Luckily, knowing how much power home appliances use based on current utility rates can help drive down your bills.

 How to Compute for Appliances’ Electric Consumption